Windows and Office 365

-What is TPM in Windows 11?
+What is Trusted Platform Module (TPM) in Windows 11?

 A TPM is usually built into a device’s motherboard or manually installed on the CPU.
 Companies like AMD and Intel have assured that this technology is included in all recent processors; nonetheless, anyone using a PC from a few years ago may be missing out.